lief-project/LIEF/doc/sphinx/formats/pe/modifications/resources.rst

 ***************************************

 LIEF can transfer the resource tree from one binary to another.
-This operation can be achieved by using the |lief-pe-binary-set_resources|
+This operation can be performed using the |lief-pe-binary-set_resources|
 function:

 .. tabs::